syyyr/libshv/libshvchainpack/fuzz/README.md

 libshv supports some limited fuzz testing.

 ## Building
 Fuzz tests are built by default, when building with Clang.

+**Important:** *Make sure to set the `WITH_SANITIZER` option to `ON`.
+Fuzzing doesn't do anything if sanitizers aren't enabled.*

-Make sure to supply `-fsanitize=address,undefined` or `-fsanitize=memory` to the build flags to catch errors.
+Alternatively, you can supply `-fsanitize=address,undefined` or `-fsanitize=memory` to the build flags manually.
 For example:
 ```bash
 CXXFLAGS=-fsanitize=address,undefined LDFLAGS=-fsanitize=address,undefined cmake ..
 ```